Best Carbon Plated Running Shoes 2024

 The midsole is designed with brand-new super-light, super-cushioned and super-responsive PEBA foam to support each step and propel you forward toward your next PR.
 In our HOKA Rocket X2 review, our runners loved the upper that has an internal midfoot cage to give you a snug performance fit and keep you on top of the large stack height of foam while you race around turns.
 It also fits a bit wider in the forefoot than other carbon-plated racing shoes on this list.

-The Mizuno Wave Rebellion Pro is made to race longer distances and beat your personal records.
-It uses the lightweight and responsive ENERZY LITE midsole foam with Mizuno’s first carbon-reinforced Wave Plate to help you have explosive toe-offs and race to the finish.
+The Mizuno Wave Rebellion Pro 2 is made to race longer distances while beating your personal records.
+It uses the lightweight and responsive ENERZY LITE+ midsole foam with Mizuno’s carbon-reinforced Wave Plate to help you have explosive toe-offs and race to the finish.

-Mizuno gave the Wave Rebellion Pro a rocker-like geometry to propel you forward.
-Plus, there are strategic cutouts in the sole to relieve the pressure that the carbon plate can put on your foot to keep your legs feeling fresh.
+Mizuno gave the Wave Rebellion Pro 2 a very unique rocker-like geometry to propel you forward and make you more efficient.
+Plus, strategic cutouts in the sole relieve the pressure that the carbon plate can put on your foot to keep your legs feeling fresh.

-The grippy outsole and superlight upper complete the Wave Rebellion Pro and help you get to the finish line in record time.
+The grippy outsole and superlight upper complete the Wave Rebellion Pro 2 and will help you get to the finish line in record time.

 On Cloudboom Echo 3